moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/_index.md

 <td>

 1. Liaison between project team and cross-functional engineering leaders
-2. Coordinating temporary staffing arrangements within the Data Stores stage
+2. Responsible for staffing plan for the cells project

 </td>
 </tr>